drostlab/myTAI/README.md

 #### Visualization and Analytics Tools:

-* `PlotSignature()` : Plot evolutionary signatures across transcriptomes
+* `PlotSignature()` : Main visualization function to plot evolutionary signatures across transcriptomes
-* `PlotPattern()` : Function to plot the TAI or TDI profiles and perform statistical tests
+* `PlotPattern()` : Base graphics function to plot evolutionary signatures across transcriptomes
+* `PlotContribution()` : Plot Cumuative Transcriptome Index
 * `PlotCorrelation()` : Function to plot the correlation between phylostratum values and divergence-stratum values
 * `PlotRE()` : Function to plot the relative expression profiles
 * `PlotBarRE()` : Function to plot the mean relative expression levels of phylostratum or divergence-stratum classes as barplot
 * `PlotMeans()` : Function to plot the mean expression profiles of phylostrata or divergence-strata
 * `PlotDistribution()` : Function to plot the frequency distribution of genes within the corresponding phylostratigraphic map or divergence map
-* `PlotContribution()` : Plot the Phylostratum or Divergence Stratum Contribution to the Global TAI/TDI Pattern
 * `PlotEnrichment()` : Plot the Phylostratum or Divergence Stratum Enrichment of a given Gene Set
 * `PlotGeneSet()` : Plot the Expression Profiles of a Gene Set
 * `PlotCategoryExpr()` : Plot the Expression Levels of each Age or Divergence Category as Barplot or Violinplot